William Allman

 William Allman, M.D.
-(1776–1846) was Professor of Botany at Dublin.
+(1776–1846) was Professor of Botany at Trinity College Dublin.

+Life

 He was born at Kingston, Jamaica, on 7 February 1776, but his parents removed to Ireland before he was four years of age, his mother being a native of Waterford.
-He was educated in that town, and Trinity College Dublin, where he was elected a Scholar, and graduated B.A. in 1796, M.A. in 1801, and M.D. in 1804.
+His father, Thomas, was described as a "gentleman".
+He was educated in Waterford, and Trinity College Dublin, where he was elected a Scholar, and graduated B.A. in 1796, M.A. in 1801, and M.D. in 1804.
 He practised medicine in Clonmel until 1809 when he was elected Professor of Botany at Trinity College Dublin.
 Soon after this event he became acquainted with Robert Brown, the botanist, with whom his friendship was lifelong.

-In consequence of this intimacy, Dr. Allman arranged lectures in 1812 on the natural system, he being the first professor in the British isles to do so.
-He held the chair of botany until 1844 when he was succeeded by Dr. George James Allman; but he did not long enjoy his well-earned leisure, for he died on 8 December 1846.
+Allman arranged lectures in 1812 on the natural system, the first botanical professor in the UK and Ireland to use this system.
+Brown named the Amaranthaceous genus Allmania in Allman's honour in 1832.

+He held the chair of botany until 1844 when he was succeeded by George James Allman (they were not related).
+He died on 8 December 1846.

 In addition to the two mathematical papers mentioned in the 'Catalogue of Scientific Papers', he wrote 'On the Mathematical Relations of the Forms of the Cells of Plants', in the 'British Association Report' for 1835, erroneously attributed in the above-mentioned catalogue to his successor.
 He was also the author of an 'arrangement of plants' according to their natural affinities, which was read before the British Association at Dublin in 1835, and printed in its 'Proceedings'.
 This was afterwards more developed and issued under the title 'Familiæ Plantarum', Dublin, 1836, as a textbook for his classes.